maiaiia/uni-lecture-notes/Sem III/Probability & Statistics/LAB - Confidence Intervals & Tests for the Mean and the Variance.md

 $X$ is a population
 $\theta$ (unknown, target parameter) is a characteristic of $X$ (mean, std, variance)

+>[!Important]
+>- When discussing about statistical characteristics for an entire population, greek letters are used.
+>- When discussing about statistical characteristics for a sample, the regular alphabet is used.
 ## Confidence intervals

 We can analyse just a sample of a population to determine an estimate of the true value of $\theta$.
 One method of doing so is using **Confidence intervals**.